khaledhikmat/ai-event-processor/README.md

 ![Macro Architecture](./media/macro-architecture.png)

 The Orchestrator agent launches 3 parallel agents: Triage, Correlation and Runbooks to operate on the incoming seurity events.
-The Response agent uses the output of the parallel agents to produce immediate, sort-term and long term actions in addition to notifications.
+The Response agent uses the output of the parallel agents to produce immediate, short-term and long term actions in addition to notifications.

 ### Technical Stack